dantleech/blog/source/_posts/2018-11-25-extensions.md

 Stupid Completor
 ----------------

+**DISCLAIMER**: Phpactor is not currently not stable, and some packages have no tagged release at all.

 Lets make a completion extension.
 This extension will accept some
 configuration: `stupid_completor.items` and it will return these items as suggestions every time it is invoked.